-Any UIPA Employee with 5 years of continuous service at UIPA and with an accrued unused sick leave balance of more than 410 hours or more is considered an Eligible Employee for the Sick Leave Payout Program.
-Hours in excess of 410 will be converted to cash and paid to all Eligible Employees annually based on Sick Leave ending balance containing December 10th.
-These excess hours will be cashed out at one hundred percent (100%) of the employee's current pay rate as of the date of the Payout.
-For the sick leave payout to be considered retirement eligible, the payout must represent amounts of leave accrued in a single year (up to 104 hours is possible in a 26-pay period year).
+Any UIPA Employee with an accrued unused UIPA sick leave balance of 320 hours or more is considered an Eligible Employee for the UIPA Sick Leave Payout Program.
+Hours in excess of 320 will be converted to cash and paid to all Eligible Employees annually based on UIPA Sick Leave ending balance during the pay period containing December 10th.
+These excess hours will be cashed out at fifty percent (50%) of the employee's current pay rate as of the date of the Payout.
+For the UIPA sick leave payout to be considered retirement eligible, the payout must represent amounts of leave accrued in a single year (up to 104 hours is possible in a 26-pay period year).
+This payout is contingent upon budget availability as determined by the Executive Director.